PikaPikaChow/PUTrack/README.md

 - pre-trained model of PU-ARTrack.

-- raw result of all comparison trackers on hut290, uot100 and utb180.
+- raw results of all comparison trackers on hut290, uot100 and utb180.

 - datasets of hut290, uot100 and utb180.